Description

 Inbound Connector Configuration

-- Open the Office 365 Admin Center and navigate to the Exchange Admin center, as shown in Figure 1.
+1. Open the Microsoft 365 Admin Center and navigate to the Exchange Admin Center, as shown in Figure 1.
 This link will open a new tab in your browser with the Exchange Admin Center.

-Fig. 2 - You may have other connectors already listed.
+3. You may have other connectors already listed.
 Click on 'Add a connector' to add a new connector.
-A new window will open to select your mail flow scenario.
 Select 'Partner organization' for 'From:' and 'Office 365' for 'To:' as shown in Figure 3.
 Then click the 'Next' button to continue.

-Fig. 3 - Enter a name for the connector, for example, Inbound-Mailprotector and add a description if you would like.
-As shown in Figure 4, uncheck the box to the left of 'Turn it on' to prevent an interruption of mail flow if the domain's MX record is not pointing at Mailprotector yet.
+4. Enter a name for the connector, for example, Inbound from Mailprotector, and add a description if you would like.
+As shown in Figure 4, uncheck the box to the left of 'Turn it on' if you have not changed the MX record to point to Mailprotector yet.
 Then click the 'Next' button to continue.

-Fig. 4 - Select the radio button for 'By verifying that the IP address of the sending server matches...' and click the 'plus icon' to add the addresses as shown in Figure 5.
-Add each address individually.
+5. Select the radio button for 'By verifying that the sender domain matches one of the following domains' and add the asterisk (*) wildcard as shown in Figure 5.

 52.0.70.91